basdp/fritz-unity-sdk/Runtime/iOS/README.md

   ### Download Fritz Frameworks
   Click the Download button to download the Fritz Frameworks.

-  Note: If you are using Xcode 10, use version 4.0.1.
-If you are using Xcode 11 Beta 5, use at least 4.1.0.
+  Note: If you are using Xcode 11.4, set version to 5.3.1.

 3. Add ARKit Packages